 Why?
 Well, for a couple reasons.

 First of all, today is my friend Megan’s 100th post.
 You might know Megan from her blog The Emotional Baker, she is pretty fabulous and posts amazing treats that make me salivate.
-Like these Cashew Butter Cookie Dough Stuffed Oreos, for example.
-See, totally fabulous.
+Like Cashew Butter Cookie Dough Stuffed Oreos, for example.
+Totally fabulous.

 Did you faint with excitement?
 I know I personally have a napkin tucked into the front of my shirt, ready to eat ALL the popsicles in ALL the flavors.
 Sticky hands be damned.
 Be sure to popsicle party it up with us and follow along on social media with the hashtag #Popsicleweek.